AAROC/IDPPublic/README.md

 Tomcat configuration
 ====================

 The applications is designed to run under the tomcat6 webserver.
+Be sure to have the mail.jar in the common classpath in order to make the mail working
 #TODO